Cinnamon Biscuit Peach Cobbler

 - Combine the walnuts, cinnamon and remaining brown sugar; sprinkle over dough to within 1/2 in. of edge.
 Roll up jelly-roll style.
 Seal dough; set aside.

-- For filling, in a large saucepan, combine the brown sugar, cornstarch and lemon peel.
+- For filling, in a large saucepan, combine the brown sugar, cornstarch and lemon zest.
 Gradually stir in water until blended.
 Add peaches.
 Bring to a boil.
 Cook and stir for 2 minutes or until thickened and bubbly.
-Transfer to a greased 13-in. x 9-in. baking dish.
+Transfer to a greased 13x9-in. baking dish.

 - Cut biscuit dough into twelve 1-in. slices; arrange biscuits over filling.
-Bake, uncovered, at 400° for 20-25 minutes or until golden brown.
-Yield: 12 servings.
+Bake, uncovered, until golden brown, 20-25 minutes.

 This is one of my favorites!!!